anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 # About

-This module covers the foundational setup required for serverless Apache Spark powered by Cloud Dataproc.
+This module covers the foundational setup required in Argolis, for serverless Apache Spark powered by Cloud Dataproc.

 ## 0. Prerequisites

-#### 1. Create a project".<br>
+#### 1. Create a project manually<br>
 Note the project number and project ID. <br>
-We will need this for the rest fo the lab.<br>
+We will need this for the rest fo the lab.<br>|

-The project name will be the BASE_PREFIX used in the Variables section below.
-#### 2. Grant yourself security admin role<br>
+#### 2. Grant yourself the security admin role<br>
 This is needed for the networking setup.<br>
 Go to Cloud IAM and through the UI, grant yourself security admin role.

 #### 3. Grant yourself Organization Policy Administrator at an Organization level<br>
 This is needed to set project level policies<br>
 In the UI, set context to organization level (instead of project)<br>